usnistgov/metaschema/website/content/specification/_index.md

 An assembly definition, represented by the `<define-assembly>` element, is used to declare a reusable [assembly](/specification/terminology/#assembly) within a Metaschema module.

-An assembly definition provides the means to implement a complex, composite, named [*information element*](/specification/terminology/#information-element) that has no value.
-An assembly definition consists of an optional set of [*flags*](#flag) and an optional sequence of model instances, which are instances of assemblies and fields.
+An assembly definition provides the means to implement a complex, composite, named [*information element*](/specification/terminology/#information-element) that collects and organizes other information elements, with no value of its own.

+An assembly definition consists of an optional set of [*flags*](#flag) and an optional sequence of [model instances](#model-instances).

 {{<callout>}}
 An assembly is a compositional node in a Metaschema-based model.
 Assemblies are typically used to represent complex data objects, combining multiple information elements together into a composite object representing a larger semantic concept.
 An assembly's flag instances will typically characterize or identify this composite object, while its model instances represent the information being composed.